pycanis/lofextra/README.md

 Upcoming plans & features.

-#### React native version

-Even though the app can be used on the web, it's more likely a mobile app by nature.
-I've chosen web as the first platform because I'm more familiar with it.
-React native version is the highest priority currently.

 #### Multiple currencies

 You're on vacation and pay in a different currency?
 This is the basic use case that should be supported.
 The plan is to pull the exchange rate from some open API when adding/editing transaction with a non-default currency and display the expense amount in both currencies.